Cluster Headaches (CHs)

 Long-term treatment for cluster headaches

-- Transcutaneous vagus nerve stimulation (TVNS): This treatment involves providing the affected person with a small, handheld device which they can use to treat CH attacks when they occur.
+This treatment involves providing the affected person with a small, handheld device which they can use to treat CH attacks when they occur.
 The device can also be used in between attacks to reduce their frequency.
 The TVNS device works by emitting a low-voltage electrical current, which, when applied to the skin on the neck near the vagus nerve, will stimulate it, relieving tension and pain.
 However, TVNS can, in rare cases, cause a CH attack to develop, and this treatment option may therefore be unsuitable for some people.
+20

 General anaesthetic is used to implant the device, and a small incision is made in the upper gum on the side most affected by CHs.
 The implantation procedure takes around an hour, and there is no visible scarring.
 After implantation, people affected by CHs can activate the device to stimulate the SPG by using a handheld monitor when they feel an attack coming on.
 The SPG can also be stimulated between attacks to reduce their frequency.

 The causes of cluster headaches are unknown, so it is not possible to prevent the development of the CHs disorder itself.
-However, smoking tobacco is a known cause of CHs, and giving up smoking may therefore reduce a person’s chances of developing them.
+However, using tobacco products is a known cause of CHs, and giving up tobacco products may therefore reduce a person’s chances of developing CHs.

 People who are affected by CHs can take measures to prevent headache attacks, including avoiding triggers and making healthy lifestyle choices.